Cadasta/cadasta-docs/en/11-qgis-plugin.md

 Finally, hit **Save** so that your login credentials are saved for future use.

+Once the Cadasta QGIS plugin is installed and you have connected it to your Cadasta account, you can use it to download your project data, analyze it, make maps for print and/or upload some missing data.
 Now you're ready to get to work!

-Tip: If you want to switch platforms or usernames, you must hit **Clear** on the bottom right.
+*Tip:* If you want to switch platforms or usernames, you must hit **Clear** on right before editing the fields.

-### 4. Style and Adjust your Cadasta Data

-### Additional Recommended Plugins

-To make your experience using QGIS the best it can be, Cadasta recommends activating a few more plugins:

-* **OpenLayers** provides a selection of basemaps - including OpenStreetMap and satellite imagery - so that you can see your map data in context of the area around it.

-* **TableManager** makes it easier to edit the attribute tables associated with your spatial data.

-* **mmqgis** is a set of Python plugins for manipulating vector map layers in Quantum GIS.

-All of these plugins can be found by selecting `Plugins > Manage & Install Plugins`.
-Select the plugin on the left, and then click the **Install plugin** button on the bottom right.

-## Downloading Projects to QGIS {#downloading}

-Once the Cadasta QGIS plugin is installed and you've connected it to your Cadasta account, you can use it to download your project data, analyze it, and make maps for print or web.

-### Steps to Download
+#### Download a Public Project to Test

+Using the `demo` username and `password` password in `https://demo.cadasta.org/`, you can test out the plugin.
 To download the project, select `Vector > Cadasta > Download Project`.
 On the popup that follows, you can select any of the projects associated with your account.

 ![](/assets/qgis-plugin-02.png)